LSSTDESC/qp/docs/user_guide/quickstart.md

 ## Where to find more information

-Take a look at the more in-depth user guide:
+For more detailed explanations, take a look at the user guide:

+- <project:installation.md> explains installation for parallel use
 - <project:qpprimer.md> covers some of the statistics basics necessary for using `qp`
 - <project:basicusage.md> provides more detailed explanations of topics discussed here
 - <project:./parameterizations/index.md> contains more details on specific parameterizations